 In the event that we give notice to terminate this agreement, you must immediately appoint a successor as company secretary and ensure that completed signed prescribed forms notifying the Registrar of Companies of the details referred to above are filed at Companies House as soon as practicable, sending copies by post to us on the same day as the originals are sent to the Registrar.

-We will only stop acting for you for very good reason, for example, serious or persistent failure to pay our bills, comply with our request for a payment on account, give clear, proper or timely instructions on how we are to proceed, failure to provide information reasonably requested as part of our client due diligence processes (see paragraph 16 below) or if it is clear that there is no longer sufficient trust and confidence between us.
+We will only stop acting for you for very good reason, for example, serious or persistent failure to pay our bills, non-compliance with our request for a payment on account, failure to give clear, proper or timely instructions on how we are to proceed, failure to provide information reasonably requested as part of our client due diligence processes (see paragraph 16 below) or if it is clear that there is no longer sufficient trust and confidence between us.
 Where possible, we will give you reasonable notice that we will cease acting for you.

 If you or we decide to terminate our relationship, you must still pay our charges and disbursements until we cease acting for you and any other post termination changes mentioned in this document.